 Leading climate and energy scientists Dr. James Hansen, from NASA’s Goddard Institute, and Dr. Robert W. Howarth, from Cornell University, addressed the roundtable as well.
 Dr. Hansen’s presentation is here.

 Following the roundtable, unions were invited to join TUED and designate a representative to serve on a Global Advisory Group.
 You can find the current list of participating unions and allies here.

-On May 1, 2013, TUED’s first ‘e-bulletin’ was sent out to 750 union leaders and staff of unions in many countries situated throughout the international trade union movement.
+On May 1, 2013, TUED’s first ‘e-bulletin’ was sent out to 750 union leaders and staff spanning the global trade union movement.
 Today, the bulletin reaches over 2100 subscribers around the world.
 The bulletin consists of news and analysis pertaining to energy, as well as reports on trade union and social movements struggles from around the world.
 The e-bulletins are archived here.

-The 2012 roundtable was convened by the Global Labor Institute (GLI), a program of The Worker Institute at Cornell, and Rosa Luxemburg Stiftung—NYC.
-In February 2015 GLI changed its name to the International Program for Labor, Climate & Environment (IPCLE), and moved to what is now the CUNY School for Labor and Urban Studies (at the time, the Joseph S. Murphy Institute for Worker Education & Labor Studies, which is part of the City University of New York.
+The 2012 roundtable was convened by the Global Labor Institute (GLI), a program of The Worker Institute at Cornell University, and Rosa Luxemburg Stiftung—NYC.
+In February 2015, GLI changed its name to the International Program for Labor, Climate & Environment (IPCLE), and moved to what is now the CUNY School for Labor and Urban Studies (at the time, the Joseph S. Murphy Institute for Worker Education and Labor Studies), which is part of the City University of New York.
 IPCLE and TUED are also affiliated to the Global Labour Institute Network.